-Verizon to offer family data plans by mid-2012, says CFOAlex Wagner - Senior News Editor
+Verizon to offer family data plans by mid-2012, says CFOAlex Wagner - Deputy Managing Editor, News Desk

 We've heard in the past that Verizon is planning eventually to roll out family data plans, with Verizon Communications CEO Lowell McAdam saying back in December that we may finally see such offerings some time this year.
 The carrier hasn't said much on the matter since, but today CFO Fran Shammo shared a slightly more precise window of time in which family data may arrive.
 Speaking at a recent conference, Shammo said that family data plans are expected to launch "midyear," but didn't open up on any other details of the new offerings.

 Shammo also touched on Verizon's LTE network a bit during the talk.
 When asked about Verizon's double LTE data promo, the exec explained that the LTE network "has a ton of capacity" and that only five percent of Verizon customers are currently on it right now, so the promotion is a way for the carrier to try and convince its subscribers to make the leap to 4G.
 Shammo added that Verizon built out its 3G network to be able to handle the arrival of the iPhone, but now it wants to spend as little as possible on its 3G network and focus instead on its 4G coverage.